rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 Success!
 We think the `back_of_house` module and the `deliver_order` function are likely to stay in the same relationship to each other and get moved together should we decide to reorganize the crate’s module tree.
-Therefore, we used `super` so we’ll have fewer places to update code in the future if this code gets moved to a different module.
+Therefore, we used `super` so that we’ll have fewer places to update code in the future if this code gets moved to a different module.

 ### Making Structs and Enums Public